 It is our understanding that four new structures are proposed.
-The new Lactating Cow Parlor (LCP). to be founded on continuous spread footings with slabs on grade, will be situated east of the existing structures.
+The new Lactating Cow Parlor (LCP) to be founded on continuous spread footings with slabs on grade, will be situated east of the existing structures.
 Interior walls of the LCP are retaining walls which support engineered fill for raised interior slab sections.
-The wall heights vary from a 5 1⁄2 feet high to a maximum of 7 feet high.
+The wall heights vary from a 5 $\frac{1}{2}$ feet high to a maximum of 7 feet high.

-The Freestall Barn.
-Hay Barn and Compost Barn will be located in the northeast quadrant of the properly.
-All three proposed stanchion barns will be founded on isolated 2-foot diameter concrete footing, embedded a minimum of 3 1/2 feet into undisturbed native soil.
+The Freestall Barn, Hay Barn and Compost Barn will be located in the northeast quadrant of the property.
+All three proposed stanchion barns will be founded on isolated 2-foot diameter concrete footing, embedded a minimum of $3 \frac{1}{2}$ feet into undisturbed native soil.
 Slabs on grade are proposed.